sqrtiswap/housekeeping-fuberlin/README.md

 These are [modulefiles](https://modules.readthedocs.io/en/latest/modulefile.html) that allow to load/unload the Intel OneAPI tools, most importantly ifort.

-There are two versions: `full` and `no-python`:
+There are two versions: `full` and `no-python`.
 - The former is equivalent to sourcing the setup script in `/net/opt/intel-oneapi/setvars.sh` with the added benefit of allowing easy unload.
-- The latter exludes the `intelpython` setup which is a python and conda setup maintained by the Intel Corporation.
+- The latter excludes the `intelpython` setup which is a python and conda setup maintained by the Intel Corporation.
 Since it might interfere with your own python/conda setup this is a way to just use the non-python parts of Intel OneAPI.

 ## Setup/Install